Repaired Texas synagogue reopens months after hostage crisis

 “We are not defeated and we are not going to live in fear,” she said.

 Leaders of the congregation made up of about 160 families said that as they return after holding services at a Methodist church during the repairs, they’ve been struck by the outpouring of love and support they’ve received.
-They also want to focus on fighting antisemitism that lead the gunman to their synagogue.
+They also want to focus on fighting antisemitism, which led the gunman to their synagogue.

 “It’s my hope and my prayer that there’s greater awareness about how damaging hate can be,” said Cytron-Walker, who starts a new job in July at Temple Emanuel in Winston-Salem, North Carolina.